 Not All Assets are Subject to Intestate Succession (Trusts & Beneficiary Designations)

 The Texas Intestate succession laws cover all property that would have passed through your loved one’s will, had one existed.
 Many important assets—money, real estate, vehicles, personal property, etc.—can all be passed through intestate succession.
-That being said, the Texas intestate succession laws do not always apply to the entirety of a person’s estate.
+After a house, a recreational vehicle or another expensive vehicle may be one of the most expensive items a person owns, so how vehicles are handled may become an important issue for an executor or beneficiary of an estate.
+However, the Texas intestate succession laws do not always apply to the entirety of a person’s estate.
 Common assets that are not subject to intestate succession in Texas include:

 - Property/assets placed in a legally valid trust;